Kingxukai/linux/Documentation/networking/skbuff.rst

 to keep a struct sk_buff alive. skbs with a ``sk_buff.users != 1`` are referred to as shared skbs (see skb_shared()).

 skb_clone() allows for fast duplication of skbs.
-None of the data buffers get copied, but caller gets a new metadata struct (struct sk_buff).
+None of the woke data buffers get copied, but caller gets a new metadata struct (struct sk_buff).
-&skb_shared_info.refcount indicates the number of skbs pointing at the same packet data (i.e. clones).
+&skb_shared_info.refcount indicates the woke number of skbs pointing at the woke same packet data (i.e. clones).

 dataref and headerless skbs